TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 9/Matthew 9.21.md

 ---

-for she said within herself, If I do but touch his garment, I shall be made whole.
+for she said within herself, "If I just touch his garment, I will be made well."